-Analyses based on registry linkages will be performed at the end of the study period (ie, 8 years after the first patient initiating filgotinib is enrolled in the registry) and at an interim time point.
+Analyses based on registry linkages will be performed at the end of the study period and at an interim time point.
 The feasibility of conducting comparative analyses on the incidence rates of safety endpoints between RA patients initiating treatment with filgotinib and patients on comparator cohort will depend on statistical power and comparability between the filgotinib cohort and the comparator cohort in relation to their underlying risk of outcome development.